Select Page

 Deskless Worker

-Thankfully, employers can improve the work-life balances of employees and increase employee engagement and retention by providing more flexibility and power over their schedules, scheduling shifts adequately (and in advance), and recognizing when employees need a break.
+Thankfully, employers can improve the work-life balances of employees and increase employee engagement and retention by providing more flexibility and power over their schedules, planning shifts adequately (and in advance), and recognizing when employees need a break.

 Here are three ways employers can provide employees with a better work-life balance: